-SAP’s end-of-support deadline is coming; and it’s become the priority for every organisation running SAP software – HANA databases, ECC 6, SAP payroll, etc. – to make an important decision: Upgrade to S/4HANA (now or later) or stick to what you have?
+SAP’s end-of-support deadline is coming.
+It has become the priority for every organisation running SAP software – HANA databases, ECC6, SAP payroll, etc. – to make an important decision.
+Will you upgrade to S/4HANA now, later, or not at all?

 It’s not a decision to be made lightly.
-That’s why, in this series, we’re exploring three key areas around SAP’s S/4HANA product and its deadline:
+That’s why, in this series of blog posts, we’re exploring three key areas around SAP’s S/4HANA product and its deadline:

 - What is S/4HANA?

 Want the full story?
-We’ve written a full guide on SAP S/4HANA, the deadline, and your options: click here to download your copy.
+We’ve written a full guide on SAP S/4HANA, the deadline, and your options as an SAP customer.

 What is S/4HANA?